Documentation

 "{{ text }}"

-They can be accessed using the partial()
+They can be accessed using the partial() method of a compiled template, which

 takes the partial name as argument.
 It returns the first matching partial,